Computer software for business

 Avoid software piracy risks

-Consider using a legitimate software that monitors applications on your system and maintains an inventory.
-This investment can help you manage your resources, as well as mitigate legal risks of using unlicensed software.
+Consider using legitimate software to monitor your applications and maintain an inventory.
+This investment can help you manage resources and reduce legal risks associated with unlicensed software.